enkidevs/curriculum/comp-sci/data-structures-and-algorithms/intro-graphs/the-tree-data-structure.md

 ### Tree ADT

-A node may not necessarily reference its parent, but it has to contain a value to be a meaningful.
+A node may not necessarily reference its parent, but it has to contain a value to be meaningful.

 A tree's *accessor methods* should be:
 - `root()` : *Returns* the root node.